ShunL12324/comfy-portal-endpoint/README.md

 ## ⚠️ Important Requirements

-**Browser Connection Required for Workflow Conversion:**

-The workflow conversion feature requires an **active browser connection** to ComfyUI's web interface.
-This is because the conversion logic runs in the frontend JavaScript and communicates with the backend via WebSocket.
+**Workflow conversion requires an active browser connection to ComfyUI.** The conversion runs in frontend JavaScript using LiteGraph, communicating with the backend via WebSocket.

-✅ **Perfect for:**
-- Comfy Portal iOS app (WebView always connected)
-- Desktop usage with browser open
-- Web-based workflows

-❌ **Not suitable for:**
-- Completely headless server deployments
-- Pure API mode without any browser connection

-**Why?** The conversion uses ComfyUI's frontend LiteGraph implementation to accurately process workflows.
-This ensures 100% compatibility with all workflow features (group nodes, reroutes, widgets, etc.).
+✅ Works with: iOS app WebView, browser-based usage
+❌ Not for: Headless/API-only deployments

 ## Installation